The words to the chorus of "El Shaddai" are as follows:

 But Abram not only received the blessing, he gave Melchizedek a tenth of everything !

 Why did Abram accept this stranger so quickly, and so completely?
-Because a revelation was made to Abram in a supernatural way.
-Abram somehow knew that El Elyon was another name for HIS God, and that Melchizedek was a special priest of God, just as Abram himself had a special relationship with God.
+Because a revelation was made to Abram in a supernatural way (as when it was revealed to Peter that was the Messiah - Matt.
+16:13-17).
+Abram somehow knew that El Elyon was just another name for HIS OWN God, and that Melchizedek was a special priest of God, just as Abram himself had a special relationship with God.

 It has been suggested that Abram represented the specific, face-to-face revelation of God, while Melchizedek represented the Romans 2 revelation of God.
-And this meeting between the two of them in Genesis 14 shows that there is no conflict between them.
+This meeting between the two of them in Genesis 14 would show us that there is no conflict between them.

 Erkamka Adonai (ארחמך יהוה) This expression is from Psalm 18:1 which is properly translated, "I love you, Lord."